 If none of these documents can be provided and at the PHA's discretion, a third party who knows the person may attest to the person's identity.
-The certification must be provided in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
+The certification must be provided in a format acceptable to the PHA and be signed by the family member whose information or status is being verified.

-Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the PHA has reason to doubt the identity of a person representing themselves to be a participant.
+Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the PHA has reason to doubt the identity of a person representing themselves to be a tenant or a member of a tenant family.

 7-II.B.
-SOCIAL SECURITY NUMBERS [24 CFR 5.216, Notice PIH 2023-27]
+SOCIAL SECURITY NUMBERS [24 CFR 5.216 and Notice PIH 2023-27]

 The family must provide documentation of a valid Social Security number (SSN) for each member of the household, with the exception of individuals who do not contend eligible immigration status.
-Exemptions also include existing program participants who were at least 62 years of age as of January 31, 2010, and had not previously disclosed an SSN.
+Exemptions also include, existing residents who were at least 62 years of age as of January 31, 2010, and had not previously disclosed an SSN.